2014-2015 Dean's Teaching Fellows

 Dr. Ahmed Ghazi received his MD degree from Cairo University in Egypt in 2000, where he also completed his surgery training and Urology residency 2001-2005.
 After serving as faculty for two years a the University Hospitals, he started a series of worldwide fellowships in state-of-the-art minimally invasive Urological surgery.
 He completed a laparoscopic fellowship in Paris, France, in 2008 under the supervision of Professor Claude Abbou, MD, (one of the modern founders and prominent laparoscopic surgeons, who revolutionized the laparoscopic technique for extraperitoneal laparoscopic radical prostatectomy for treatment of prostate cancer).
 He completed a second laparoscopic fellowship in Austria in 2009 under the supervision of Professor Gunter Janetschek, MD, who specialized in the laparoscopic approach for selective removal of kidney tumors, leaving the remaining kidney intact and functioning.
 He also introduced the laparoscopic approach for retroperitoneal lymph node dissection in the treatment of testicular cancer evading a large midline incision.
 During his stay in Europe he received the European Board of Urology.
 He completed his training at the University of Rochester with a 2 year fellowship in the robotic treatment of various urologic cancers.
 He joined the staff at the Urology department in 2012.
 Dr. Ghazi specializes in the diagnosis and minimally invasive treatment of cancers of the prostate, bladder, kidney, testicle, and other genitourinary organs as well as minimally invasive treatment of various stones of the urinary tract.

-Project: An Innovative Curriculum in Practice Management
+Project: An Innovative Curriculum in Community Health for Medical Students: Evaluating the Impact

 Michelle Shayne, MD, FACP